suncoast-devs/handbook/assignments/rythms-gonna-get-you-erd.md

 ## Requirements

-Create the ERD (Entity Relationship Diagram) and resulting tables that allows a user to store and manage the company's bands and albums.
+Create the ERD (Entity Relationship Diagram) and resulting tables that allow a user to store and manage the company's bands and albums.

 ## Top Tips